 Greg shared his secret for consistent learning and growing himself.
 He said he learns everything, most of all, through podcasts.

 He has been an avid reader of blogs and even consuming online courses as well.

 Image Source: Entrepreneur

-Greg shared that 20% of the time he has spent on learning more where 80% is on working on his business.
+Greg shared that 20% of the time he has spent on learning more, whereas 80% is on working on his business.

-And that’s the ratio he suggested to growing as well as newbies in entrepreneurship and e-commerce as well.
+And that’s the ratio he suggested for growing as well as newbies in entrepreneurship and e-commerce as well.